michalmonday/supremeDuck/README.md

 # supremeDuck
-"Rubber ducky" with android support using bluetooth
+"Rubber ducky" controlled by android using bluetooth.

 **What is it?**